wyhaines/content/_drafts/introducing-opentelemetry-observability-for-crystal.md

 The first approach to instrumenting your Crystal code is to leverage the [OpenTelemetry API](https://github.com/wyhaines/opentelemetry-api.cr) to manually insert instrumentation where you need it.

+OpenTelemetry generally requires a small amount of up-front configuration in order to make the best use of it.
+You will generally want to provide a *service_name*, a *service_version*, and *exporter* when initializing the API.